ll7/paf21-1/components/carla_sim/README.md

 So the simulator is basically started in 'server' mode and used as a GPU rendering backend to provide realistic image sensor data for our perception layer.*

+The CARLA simulator exposes a HTTP server on ports 2000-2002, allowing for remote-control via the PythonAPI.
+See the official CARLA documentation for further information.

 ## Docker Build

 ```sh